 Breakdown or breakthrough?
 The Origins of EMOTIONAL GEOLOGY

 I was teaching in a school that served a socially deprived area and I was already struggling to maintain my mental equilibrium.
-The kids were challenging, but lovable, despite the fact some of the boys (those who could write) would have listed their hobbies as martial arts and drug dealing.
-Gallows humour kept the teaching staff going, but we taught in a climate of fear - fear of verbal and physical abuse from pupils and their parents - and fear takes its toll.
+The kids were challenging, but lovable, despite the fact some of the boys would have listed their hobbies as martial arts and drug dealing.
+Gallows humour kept the teaching staff going, but we taught in a climate of fear - fear of verbal and physical abuse from pupils and their parents.

 Teaching had been my vocation, but I was too ill to return to my old job or look for a new one.
 I was 47 and, as far as I was concerned, on the scrap heap.
 I sat at home, alternately doped and hyper, not getting any better.
 For some reason - the teacher in me, I suppose - I kept a chart of my mood swings, the black days and the better days.
 I became convinced there was a pattern and concluded that perhaps what I was suffering from was severe pre-menstrual syndrome, so I asked to be referred to a gynaecologist.

-We were no more than ten minutes into the consultation when this wonderful man pronounced the words that would change my life (and possibly saved it.)
+We were no more than ten minutes into the consultation when this wonderful man pronounced the words that would change my life and possibly saved it.
 He said, "You aren't suffering from PMS.
 I think you're suffering from bipolar affective disorder."
+Manic depression.

 I knew nothing about this illness that wasn't seriously bad news.
-I seemed to be the first person in my family to suffer from it (it runs in families) but as I learned more about the spectrum of behaviour, old tales of temperament and eccentricity took on a new perspective.
+I thought I was the first person in my family to suffer from it (it runs in families) but as I learned more about the spectrum of behaviour, old tales of temperament and eccentricity took on a new perspective.
 And so did I. As I stood in a bookshop, poring over a medical textbook, I was appalled to see myself described in forensic detail.
 What I'd thought was my mercurial personality turned out to be a life-threatening illness.
 My world fell apart.

 But I was a teacher.
-I'd also been a journalist, so I made it my business to educate myself on the subject of bipolar.
+I'd also been a journalist, so I made it my business to educate myself on the subject of bipolarity.
 I read psychiatrist Kay Redfield Jamison's memoir, AN UNQUIET MIND.
-She's bipolar herself and was the first person to alert me to the idea that there could actually be some positive aspects to the disease.
-(You'll find a Mental Health section elsewhere on my webiste and a celebration of famous manic depressives: a long list of high-achieving people, dead and alive, many of them creative artists, some of them geniuses, all known or suspected to have been bipolar.)
+She's bipolar herself and was the first person to alert me to the idea that there could be some positive aspects to the disease.
+(You'll find a Mental Health section elsewhere on this website and a celebration of famous manic depressives: a long list of high-achieving people, dead and alive, many of them creative artists, some of them geniuses, all known or suspected to have been bipolar.)

 My condition is mild and once on the correct medication, I stabilised.
 With the help of a supportive psychiatrist, I began to rebuild my life.
 Unemployed, technically disabled, I had a lot of time on my hands, so I read a lot of books and sewed a lot of patchwork quilts.

-I read all sorts of fiction but struggled to find any that reflected my life and experience.
-There was very little that featured women of my age.
+I read all sorts of fiction but struggled to find any that reflected my life and experience and there was very little that featured women of my age.
 Romantic heroines over forty simply did not exist in 1999.
-Mature women appeared only as somebody's mother or somebody's wife and they never had sex, unless for comic effect.
+Mature women appeared only as Somebody's Mother or Somebody's Wife and I noted they never had sex, unless for comic effect.